hardin47/website/Math154/Notes/10-misc.md

 - [Amazon Web Services Educate](https://aws.amazon.com/education/awseducate/) provides between $75 and $200 in AWS annual credits per educator (depending on membership status) and between $30 and $100 for students.

 You should sign up and start to explore!
 The world of cloud computing is quickly changing.
-By gaining experience through investment in time in learning these tools will help instructors provide guidance to their students in use of these modern compuational tools.
+By gaining experience through investment in time in learning these tools will help instructors provide guidance to their students in use of these modern computational tools.

 #### An example: BigQuery in Google's GCP {-}